uber/cadence/docs/08_cli.md

 docker run --rm ubercadence/cli:master --domain samples-domain domain describe
 ```

+You could use docker image `ubercadence/cli`, by replacing all the following `./cadence ...` with `docker run --rm ubercadence/cli:master --address <HOST_DNS>:7933 ...` .
+For old versions of docker, HOST_DNS is just 127.0.0.1; for 18.03 onwards, you may have to use host.docker.internal.
+For more info check https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds

 To build the CLI tool locally, clone the [Cadence server repo](https://github.com/uber/cadence) and run
 `make bins`.
 This produces an executable called `cadence`.
 With a local build, the same command to
 describe a domain would look like this: